cs-ed/impacts-Isasea/README.md

 Learning Objectives:
 Students will be able to :
-1. Analyze complex problems and provide creative solutions using computer science.
+1. Analyze complex problems and provide creative solutions using computer science by thinking of what is best ethically.
 2. Designate various solutions and work with a team to execute these solutions.
 3. Learn how to use coding to help resolve issues faced in society.
 4. Write a solution to a problem using adequate coding language.